All information on this page is current as of June 6, 2021. As changes occur, this page will be updated to reflect the latest information.

 - Parents who are uncomfortable with something should, in love, speak up.
 We should not assume others “know” what our parenting boundaries are.
 Also, parents should not put the burden to communicate their boundaries upon their children.
 As parents, we need to be the ones communicating our boundaries.

 - If a parent does “speak up”, others need to respect the parent’s personal comfort level and boundaries with the utmost love and grace, not thinking less of anyone.

-G. As a rule of thumb, children should not play with children of other households while in the church building.
+4. As a rule of thumb, children should not play with children of other households while in the church building.
 If parents of both sets of children are okay with their children playing with one another, they may do so outside of the building after service once they are under the supervision of the parents.

-- Masks and 6’ social distancing from those not of their immediate household are required at all times in the building (volunteers and attendees alike).
-Masks are mandatory except when children are physically, medically, or emotionally unable to wear them.
+1. Masks are mandatory except when children are physically, medically, or emotionally unable to wear them.
 If a child is unable to wear a mask, a guardian will be required to accompany the child the entire time in KidZone.
 This guardian is to ensure the child maintains a 12’ minimum from all other people in the room.
 The guardian is required to wear a mask.

 - Parents are welcome to accompany their children in KidZone providing they follow all protocols in place.

-A. Safety precautions will be taken in accordance with already established church guidelines.
+1. Safety precautions will be taken in accordance with already established church guidelines.

 - Social distancing of 6 feet apart is to be maintained unless the teacher or child is unmasked.
 If unmasked, then 12 feet distance is to be maintained.